 James C. Shah is a partner in the firm.
-He is admitted to practice law in the States of California, New Jersey, New York, the Commonwealth of Pennsylvania and Wisconsin, as well as numerous federal courts, including the United States District Courts for the Southern, Northern, Central and Eastern Districts of California, District of Connecticut, Eastern District of Pennsylvania, District of New Jersey, Eastern District of Wisconsin, the United States Court of Appeals for the Second Circuit, Third Circuit, Ninth Circuit and Eleventh Circuit and the United States Supreme Court.
-In addition to these courts and jurisdictions, Jim has worked on cases with local and co-counsel nationwide and internationally.
+He is admitted to practice law in the States of California, New Jersey, New York, the Commonwealth of Pennsylvania, and Wisconsin.
+In addition to these states, Jim has worked on cases with local and co-counsel nationwide and internationally.

 Jim concentrates his practice on whistleblower, antitrust, consumer and insurance litigation, as well as complex commercial and employment matters.
 He also has significant experience representing clients in a wide variety of corporate governance, securities, construction defect, employment and wage/hour cases.
 Finally, Jim has represented clients in a number of FINRA arbitrations and other proceedings, as well as in a variety of United States and international arbitral and other alternative dispute resolution forums.

 Jim earned his undergraduate degree in Political Science from the University of Oregon and his law degree from Temple University School of Law.
 Jim was a member of Temple’s nationally acclaimed Trial Team and also participated on Moot Court.
 Jim previously practiced as a litigator in Philadelphia with Pelino & Lentz, P.C., where he concentrated his practice on employment and labor law, securities disputes and general commercial litigation, and subsequently was a partner at Shepherd Finkelman Miller & Shah, LLP.